lucapette/web/content/writing/estimations-done-right.md

 - You have to develop a large feature.
 Large enough you can picture how many days or weeks it will take.
-- After discussing with the team how to split it, you break it out in X "small standard features".
+- After discussing with the team how to split it, you break it down into X "small standard features".
 - You know your "small standard feature" takes half a day.
 - You're looking at X/2 days of work.

-Splitting process doesn't guarantees absolute predictability.
+Splitting process doesn't guarantee absolute predictability.
 But the argument "if every single feature we build takes half a day, we know exactly how long anything takes" is strong because you'd need way too many things to go wrong for this formula not to work.

-The challenge moves away from guesswork and it becomes getting better at breaking up work in small, coherent, deployable chunks of work.
+The challenge moves away from guesswork and it becomes getting better at breaking down work into small, coherent, deployable chunks of work.

 That is the process I use now to mitigate the unpredictable nature of product development.

-Focusing on splitting features has interesting side-effects on the communication infrastructure of a team too.
+Focusing on splitting features has interesting side-effects on the communication infrastructure of a team, too.

-Continuously breaking up big features is such small parts requires a lot of communication.
+Continuously breaking down big features into smaller parts requires a lot of communication.
 It is a gym for empathy.

-It may be hard to break a big feature down for a specific reason: be that the product angle, the design one, the technical feasibility, and so on.
+It may be hard to break down a big feature for one reason or another: the product angle, the design one, the technical feasibility, and so on.

-These situations help team members to put others people shoes on and brings everyone closer.
-They can finally see problems from a different perspective.With some practice, they'll start anticipating them.
+These situations help team members put themselves in others people's shoes and brings everyone closer.
+They can finally see problems from a different perspective.
+With some practice, they'll start anticipating the problems.

-Team get closer and collaborate better if they have to split up features all the time.
+Team members get closer and collaborate better if they have to break down features all the time.

-If that will get you a predictable flow, why wouldn't you do it?
+If that gets you a predictable flow, why wouldn't you do it?
 I personally see no downsides.